 Philomina Abena Anyidoho

 She was the Programmes Coordinator at the Institute of Economic Affairs (IEA), Ghana, a public policy think-tank.
-She joined Ghana Technology University College (GTUC) in March 2009 and worked as Cordinator of Research & Consultancy till December 2015.
-In January 2016, she moved to the faculty of IT Business of the same University as a lecturer, Position she currently holds.
+She joined Ghana Technology University College (GTUC) in March 2009 and worked as Coordinator of Research & Consultancy till December 2015.
+In January 2016, she moved to the faculty of IT Business of the same University as a lecturer, a position she currently holds.

 Hajara Mohammed RufaiCommission Member

 Hajara Mohammed Rufai

 Hajia Hajara Mohammed Rufai (Mrs) is a youth, women, and leadership development practitioner with over 2 decades of practical experience in youth/women/political leadership training and capacity building programming and implementation having worked with the Friedrich-Ebert-Stiftung - Ghana Office in the design and implementation of several capacity building programmes for various partner institutions which included Parliament of Ghana, the Electoral Commission, Political Parties, Youth and Women groups.

 She has long years of voluntary activities with several Muslim youth and women organisations such as the Federation of Muslim Women Association of Ghana, Ghana Muslim Ladies Association, Youth Peace Brigades, Rayhan Yakub Foundation, and the Ghana Muslim Mission women’s wing where she volunteers to speak on a plethora of issues at various second cycle schools to mentor young girls, takes part in soft skills training as well as various speaking engagements.
 She was a Steering Committee Member of the STAR-Ghana Programme which ended in November 2018.